mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 31th, 2021

-**Today's JavaScript Progress**: As part of Wes Boss's Javascript30 course, I made a JS drum kit that is really sweet to play.
-When you hit the key on your keyboard, it does two things - it plays the sound associated with that key and it also does a short animation.
+**Today's JavaScript Progress**: As part of Wes Boss's Javascript30 course, I made a JS drum kit that is sweet to play.
+When you hit the key on your keyboard, it does two things - it plays the sound associated with that key, and it also does a short animation.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-065)
 &nbsp;

 ### Day 66 of 100

-**Date**: August 1st, 2021
+**Date**: August 1, 2021

 **Today's JavaScript Progress**: As part of Wes Boss's Javascript30 course, I built a cool CSS + JS clock.